The news of outsourcing in Latin America from the conference Nearshore Nexus 2017

 The boom of Latin America’s startup ecosystem

 Also during Nexus 2017, we found out that other groups are interested in developing the startup ecosystem in Latin America, such as the recent opening of the 500 startups office in Mexico City.
-Countries are catalyzing growth by replicating and improving the model developed by Startup Chile, a government program that support national and foreign entrepreneurs.
+Countries are catalyzing growth by replicating and improving the model developed by Startup Chile, a government program that supports national and foreign entrepreneurs.
 One of them is Ruta N in Medellin, which we decided to use when opening our first Colombian office.
 Other countries like Uruguay also have Innovation Agency programs to support startup accelerators.
 Even private companies have been launching their own incubator programs, like Telefonica’s Wayra.
-Coworking spaces are also booming everywhere, lead by WeWork investments and private endeavors like Sinergia, in Montevideo.

 Outsourcing in Latin America is on the rise